sa7mon/miniprint/docs/dev-notes.md

 for commands and handle a client exiting.

 ## 2/27/19

 Worked on a unified way of logging that would allow easy parsing later when looking through the logs

 Since we can only connect to one client at a time, I added a request timeout variable.
 If the timeout elapses without receiving another request from the client, the connection is closed.

+(Missing a bunch of updates here)

+## 3/3/19

+* Came across an [nmap script](https://nmap.org/nsedoc/scripts/pjl-ready-message.html) that checks a target RDYMSG.
+I ran it but got like "unknown" response.
+Turns out I forgot to surround the DISPLAY message with double-quotes.
+Now it works with the script.